ishashankmittal/RLangAssignment/README.md

 # RLangAssignment
 R Programming Language Assignment for Multiverse of Languages: Intro to R Workshop.

-# Data Analysis and Visualization with R Welcome to the Data Analysis and Visualization with R project.
-In this project, you will work on various tasks related to R programming, data analysis, and visualization.
+## In this project, you will work on various tasks related to R programming, data analysis, and visualization.
 To get started, please follow the instructions below.

 ## Getting Started